🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 • 8 grams or less of cannabis concentrate

 They’re also allowed to cultivate up to eight marijuana plants per single residence for personal use.
-However, no more than four of them should be mature, flowering plants.
+However, no more than four cannabis plants should be mature, flowering plants.

 Minnesota has also decriminalized marijuana possession, but stiff penalties may still be incurred for possessing large amounts.